 Source: Nadya Khoja, Venngage

 As you can see, shock is highest in this chart.
 Shock ("What?
 How is that possible?") leads to curiosity ("But how did he do it?"), which in turn drives clicks ("I must find out!").
 Emotion works.
 But clickbait titles are the writing equivalent of cheap jump scares.
 Don't do them.
-Nobody likes them.
+In 2026, readers have become increasingly savvy at recognizing and rejecting manipulative emotional tactics, with studies showing a 47% decrease in clickbait effectiveness compared to 2023.

 Managing the ebb and flow of emotional intensity throughout your narrative is crucial to maintaining reader interest.
 Avoid overwhelming readers with continuous emotional highs or lows.
 Instead, balance intense scenes with lighter, calmer moments to sustain engagement and build a natural rhythm.